Foleye458/foleye458.github.io/README.md

-# Errol Foley – Computer Science ePortfolio
+# Foleye458 – Computer Science ePortfolio

 Welcome to my ePortfolio for CS 499.